 Cool bars on rack then with sharp serrated knife trim ends off and cut into slices; cool completely.

-These might be considered like a fried fritter recipe.
+These might be considered like a fried fritter but to me they are a delicious Italian fig cookie.
 Whatever you want to call them, they make a great special recipe for Christmas Eve.

 Soak figs in rum for 1 hour turning them often.